 L is for leptospirosis, a highly-reactive “non-core” shot (says the AVMA, AAHA, AHVMA, and all North American vet schools).
 Non-core vaccines are to be given only in special cases, not to every dog who trots into the clinic.
 The leptospirosis vaccine often doesn’t even protect against the specific disease strains in your area.

 The other P is for parainfluenza (giving immunity for at least 3 years).
 It is also a non-core shot and does not protect against the canine influenza.

 C is for coronavirus, a vaccine specifically “not recommended” by any major vet organization or school.
 Extremely rare, it’s called “a vaccine looking for a disease.”
 Diodati reports that the reactions from the shot are more dangerous than the disease itself.

 Combination shots are part of the unethical practice of over-vaccination of pets.
 They should have no place in your dog’s health care regimen.
 And vets who use them should have no place in your dog’s life.

 Did Your Vet Inform You Fully About This Shot Before Giving It?

-If your dog was given a combo shot, and your vet didn’t explain exactly what was in it, why your dog needed it, why your dog may not have needed certain components, and what adverse reactions they may cause, change vets (and tell him/her why) and report that vet to your state veterinary board for using products not backed by science and not informing you properly.
+If your dog was given a combo shot, and your vet didn’t explain exactly what was in it, why your dog needed it, why your dog may not have needed certain components, and what adverse reactions they may cause … you should change vets (and tell her why).
+You should also report that vet to your state veterinary board for using products not backed by science and not informing you properly.

 This is the only way things will change.